slinkity/slinkity/CONTRIBUTING.md

 We use [ESLlint](https://eslint.org/) alongside their [Prettier](https://prettier.io/) plugin to format our code.
 You'll also notice we don't use semicolons around here.
 If that scares you... too bad 😈

-And if you use VS Code, **we highly recommend following Wes Bos' setup guide [over here](https://github.com/wesbos/eslint-config-wesbos#with-vs-code)**.
+And if you use VS Code, **we include a settings.json based on Wes Bos' setup guide [over here](https://github.com/wesbos/eslint-config-wesbos#with-vs-code)**.
 This will save you a lot of hassle wrestling with `formatOnSave` 😁 We also recommend installing an [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) if you haven't already.

 You can also validate and fix lint errors by running either of these commands: